|Frequently Asked Questions about bamboo (information collected from different sources)

 The following are questions that our customers ask on a regular basis about many bamboo related topics.
 Growing tips, maintaining, fertilizing, watering, growth habits, etc.

-Clumping bamboo (such as Fargesia) spread very slowly.
+Non invasive bamboo (such as Fargesia) spread very slowly.
 They have roots that in the underground turn upward and become canes immediately, as opposed to the running types which can travel several feet outward, producing canes along the way each season.
 This causes clumping bamboo to gradually expand outward at a modest and predictable pace.
 They are considered non-invasive and are very easy to maintain.

-Running bamboo (such as Phyllostachys) spread at moderate to fast paces.
+Invasive bamboo (such as Phyllostachys) spread at moderate to fast paces.
 They have rhizomes that don’t usually turn up and become canes.
 Instead, as they push through the soil the lateral buds produce either canes or new rhizomes perpendicular to the parent rhizome.
 Because of this dual growth system runners are able to cover more ground per year than clumpers.
 Mature plants spread 3 to 5 feet on average, (most will also increase 3-5 feet in height per year as well).
 In some extreme cases runners can spread over 15 feet in a season.

 How does bamboo grow?